 October 2018 – I was asked to run a Creative Writing workshop during the Portobello Book Festival.
 I’m not an expert by any means but I managed to enthuse everyone there to think about the characters in their stories and how different they can be.
 We used go-gos to help us distinguish between each one.
 Great fun AND I came away with an idea for another book.

-First event of the month came in the format of my first ever chair of a book launch.
+August 2017 – First event of the month came in the format of my first ever chair of a book launch.
 Thankfully I had the impressive Moira McPartlin to talk to about the second book in her Sun Song trilogy ‘Wants of the Silent’.
-Having already read the first book ‘Ways of the Doomed’ and her debut novel, one of my favourites, ‘The Incomers’, I knew I was in safe hands.
+Having already read her first book in the series ‘Ways of the Doomed’ and her debut novel, one of my favourites, ‘The Incomers’, I knew I was in safe hands.

 August just kept on giving and the Edinburgh International Book Festival gave me the opportunity to chair an event on an even bigger scale – The Great Gender Debate.
 It turned out to be a sold out event and I think this has to be one of those moments in my life that I will always keep pinching myself to see if it was real.
-Being on stage and leading the questions with my SCBWI co-chair at the time, Anita Gallo, I was in awe of the panel I was lucky to share the stage with.
+Being on stage and leading the questions with my SCBWI co-chair at the time, Anita Gallo, I was in awe of the panel.
 It’s certainly not every day you get to chat with David Levithan, Jonathan Stroud and Kathryn Evans about gender in the publishing world and beyond.

 The day after that event, I was back at the EIBF once more to chair one of the First Book Award nominees – the wonderful Penny Joelson, along with Kathryn (who won the award the previous year for her YA debut ‘More of Me’).
 I found myself in fantastic company once again discussing Penny’s amazing debut novel ‘I Have No Secrets’.